UoB-COMSM0166/2025-group-11b/README.md

 ##### 2.4 Step 4: User Stories
 We create user stories to address the identified issues.

-- **Social**: As a visually impaired player, I want a colorblind mode, so I can play comfortably.
+- **Social**: As a beginner player, I want adjustable difficulty levels, so I can enjoy the game at my skill level.
 - **Environmental**: As a player, I want a low-power mode, so the game uses less energy.
 - **Economic**: As a developer, I want a sustainable monetization model (e.g., optional ads), so the game remains viable without unfair costs to players.
 - **Technical**: As a player with an older device, I want optimization, so I can play without lag.